 Art is incorporated into all aspects of the JCHS experience through collaboration with performing arts, gallery showcases, and site-specific art installations throughout our campus.

-All student artists have an opportunity to exhibit their finished work at the annual JCHS Arts Evening in May.
+All student artists have an opportunity to exhibit their finished work at the annual JCHS Arts Review program in May.
 Each year, our campus is transformed into an art gallery and performance space for spoken word and literary arts.